-Neurodiagnostic technologists often find themselves working with patients on sleeping problems, nerve damage, and scientific studies of the brain.
-This variety means neurodiagnostic technologists can find themselves working anywhere from research laboratories to nursing homes.
+Neurodiagnostic technologists often find themselves working with patients having sleeping disorders and nerve damage.
+They perform scientific studies of the brain too.
+This variety allows neurodiagnostic technologists to work in both research laboratories and nursing homes.

-Diagnostic Cardiac Sonography
+Diagnostic Cardiac Sonographer

-Other Allied Healthcare Career Options
+Other Allied Health Career Options

 The careers listed above are only a few of the wide range of options available.
 There are some amazing opportunities for pharmacy technicians, EKG technicians, cardiographic technicians, surgical technologists, and more.

 Whether you want to be in the middle of the action in the operating room, help your local hospital run more efficiently, or combat worldwide epidemics like heart disease, there are suitable allied healthcare jobs for you.